Allocation bias results when treatment comparisons fail to ensure that, apart from the treatments being compared, ‘like will be compared with like’.

 Although Lind took care to ensure that the sailors in his six comparison groups were alike, he didn’t describe how he decided which sailors would receive which of the six treatments.
 There is only one way to ensure that treatment comparison groups are set up in such a way that they are similar in all the ways that matter, known and unknown.
 This is by using some form of chance process to assemble treatment comparison groups, so avoiding biased selection for different treatments before starting treatment.

-One hundred years after Lind, an army doctor, Graham Balfour, illustrated how this could be done in a test to see whether belladonna prevented scarlet fever in children.
+One hundred years after Lind, the British physician Thomas Graham Balfour, illustrated how this could be done in a test to see whether belladonna prevented scarlet fever in children.
 In the military orphanage for which he was responsible, he used alternation – “to prevent the imputation of selection” – to decide which boys would receive and which would not receive belladonna (Balfour 1854).
 Alternation is one of several unbiased methods for assembling similar treatment comparison groups before giving the treatments being compared.
 During the first half of the 20th century, there are many examples of treatment comparison groups being assembled using alternation or rotation (for example MRC 1944), or by drawing lots (Colebrook 1929) – for example, using dice (Doull et al. 1931), coloured beads (Theobald 1937), or random sampling numbers (Bell 1941 ; MRC 1948; MRC 1950; MRC 1951).
 This ‘random allocation’ is the sole, but crucially important, feature of the category of fair tests referred to as ‘randomized’.
 A random (as distinct from haphazard) allocation means that the chances of something happening are known, but the results cannot be anticipated on any particular occasion.
 So for example, if a coin is used to randomize, the chance of getting heads is 50%, but it is impossible to know what the result of a particular toss will be.

-As experience of using alternation and random allocation for unbiased assembly of groups of patients for comparing different treatments became more widespread, it became clear that strict adherence to unbiased allocation schedules was required to avoid biased creation of treatment comparison groups (MRC 1934).
-The risk of biased allocation can be abolished if treatment allocation schedules are concealed from those making decisions about participation in treatment comparisons – in brief, to prevent them cheating, and thus biasing the comparisons (MRC 1944; MRC 1948; MRC 1950; MRC 1951).
+As experience of using alternation and random allocation for unbiased assembly of groups of patients for comparing different treatments became more widespread, it became clear that strict adherence to unbiased allocation schedules is required to avoid biased creation of treatment comparison groups (MRC 1934).
+The risk of biased allocation can be abolished if treatment allocation schedules are concealed from those making decisions about participation in treatment comparisons – in brief, to prevent them cheating, and thus biasing the assembly of comparison groups (MRC 1944; MRC 1948; MRC 1950; MRC 1951).
 The principle of random allocation to comparison groups can be applied both to individuals and to existing groups (for example, hospital wards, or general practices.
 The latter referred to as cluster randomization).

 Avoiding biased losses from treatment comparison groups

-A fair comparison of these two approaches to treating dizzy spells would involve creating two groups of people using an unbiased allocation method (like randomization), and then treating patients in one group with surgery and patients in the other group with aspirin.
+A fair comparison of these two approaches to treating dizzy spells would involve creating two groups of people using an unbiased allocation method (like random allocation), and then treating patients in one group with surgery and patients in the other group with aspirin.
 The comparison would thus begin by comparing two groups of patients who were alike, and go on to compare their respective frequencies of subsequent strokes.
 But if the frequency of strokes in the surgically treated group was only recorded among patients who had survived the immediate effects of the operation, the important fact that the operation itself can cause stroke and death would be missed.
 This would result in an unfair comparison of the two treatments, resulting in a biased and misleadingly optimistic picture of the effects of the operation.
 Like would not be being compared with like.

 The principal comparison (in trials) must be based, as far as possible, on all the people assigned to receive each of the treatments compared, without exceptions, and in the groups to which they were originally assigned.
 If this principle is not observed, people may receive biased information about the overall effects of treatments.